 Yes.
 Achilles paratendiitis is an inflammation of the sheath of the Achilles rather than the tendon.
 Generally, pain is sharp and may involve ‘creaking’ of the tendon with the movement of the ankle.

-Treatment of paratendinitis is different from tendonitis.
-Usually, we start with complete rest from running and anti-inflammatory therapies such as ice and ibuprofen tablets.
-Then, as the pain settles, we allow gentle and gradual running.
-Rarely do we recommend a cortisone injection to reduce inflammation.
+Treatment of paratendinitis differs from that of tendonitis.
+Typically, we begin with complete rest from running and anti-inflammatory therapies, such as ice and ibuprofen tablets.
+Then, as the pain subsides, we allow gentle, gradual running.
+We rarely recommend a corticosteroid injection to reduce inflammation.

-A partial tear of the Achilles is challenging to diagnose.
-Often, there is a history of sudden pain in the Achilles.
-Sometimes, people say they have felt someone kicked them in the back of the Achilles tendon.
+A partial tear of the Achilles tendon is challenging to diagnose.
+There is often a history of sudden pain in the Achilles tendon.
+Sometimes, people say they have felt someone kick them in the back of the Achilles tendon.

 We think there are two types of ‘partial tears.’
-One form is the acute partial tear which is sudden and very painful.
-The other type is the partial degenerative tear – which should be treated like tendonitis.
+One form is the acute partial tear, which is sudden and very painful.
+The other type is the partial degenerative tear, which should be treated as tendonitis.

 What about an ultrasound finding of an Achilles ‘delamination’ partial tear?

-We think this change is just a typical finding of a degenerative change of the tendon and not an actual ‘acute’ tear.
+We think this change is typical of degenerative tendon changes and not an actual ‘acute’ tear.
 Therefore, we should treat these findings like tendonitis.

 What diseases cause Achilles tendonitis?

-Apart from incorrect training and too much running, certain diseases can lead to Achilles tendonitis.
+In addition to improper training and excessive running, certain diseases can lead to Achilles tendonitis.
 Examples include diabetes, psoriasis, inflammatory arthritis, and obesity.
-Also, some antibiotics can lead to Achilles tendonitis.
+Additionally, some antibiotics can cause Achilles tendonitis.

 Do heel raises or wedges work for Achilles pain?